isomerpages/nlb-IOHA2020/_programme/2-conference-travel-grants.md

 collection_name: programme
 ---
 **20 Feb 2020 update:
 The evaluation committee has made its decision and notifications have been sent to all applicants.
-Thank you to all applicants for your submissions and to the successful applications, congratulations and see you in Singapore!**
+Thank you to all applicants for your submissions and to the successful applicants, congratulations and see you in Singapore!**

 **IOHA 2020 SINGAPORE**